 The most common pay periods for employees are:

 Employees who receive biweekly pay get two checks or direct deposits each month, except for two months of the year when they receive three paychecks.
-Employees who are paid biweekly might get a paycheck every other Wednesday or Friday, or whatever day their employer chooses.
+Employees paid biweekly may receive a paycheck every other Wednesday, Friday, or on any day their employer chooses.

-An employee who gets paid twice a week is on a semiweekly schedule.
-This would entail eight paychecks each month.
+An employee paid twice a week is on a semiweekly schedule, which results in eight paychecks per month, nine in some months.

 Pros and Cons of Biweekly vs Semimonthly Pay

-For employees, there are pros and cons to biweekly pay.
-Depending on their expenses and savings strategy, someone might prefer a biweekly or semimonthly schedule.
+There are both pros and cons to biweekly pay.
+Depending on their expenses and savings strategy, some employees might prefer biweekly pay to semimonthly pay.

-For most workers, the main pro to biweekly pay is the third “bonus” check they receive two months out of the year.
-By budgeting for two paychecks every month, workers can designate the occasional third check for special line items like vacations, holiday gifts, paying off debt, or boosting savings.
+For some workers, the main benefit of biweekly pay is the perception of a third “bonus” check they receive twice a year, even though it is not additional earnings.
+By budgeting for two paychecks per month, workers can allocate the occasional third check to special line items such as vacations, holiday gifts, debt repayment, or savings.

-For others, biweekly checks just make budgeting and managing expenses more challenging.
-Semimonthly pay is preferable because it offers an accurate reflection of real monthly income.
+For others, biweekly checks make budgeting and managing expenses more challenging.
+Semimonthly pay is preferable because it provides a more accurate reflection of monthly income.

-Also, each semimonthly check can be dedicated to particular expenses.
-For example, the second check of the month can go to rent, utilities, and other housing costs, which are often due the first of the month.
+You can also assign each semimonthly check to a specific expense.
+For example, you could use the second check of the month for rent, utilities, and other housing costs, which are often due on the first of the following month.

-Compared to weekly paychecks, both biweekly and semiweekly checks require better cash management on a weekly basis.
-For someone who lives paycheck to paycheck, biweekly pay periods might mean they run out of money before the next check arrives.
+Compared with weekly paychecks, biweekly and semiweekly payments require more careful cash management.
+For those who live paycheck to paycheck, biweekly pay periods might mean they run out of money before the next check arrives.

 The Takeaway

-To calculate gross monthly income from a biweekly paycheck, find the gross amount listed on the pay stub, multiply by 26, then divide by 12.
-(Do not use this formula if you’re paid twice a month on the same dates, rather than the same days of the week.)
+To calculate gross monthly income from a biweekly paycheck, find the gross amount listed on your pay stub, multiply it by 26, then divide by 12.
+(Do not use this formula if you’re paid twice a month on the same dates rather than the same days of the week.)
 For your monthly net pay, substitute your net or take-home pay for the gross amount in the same calculation.

 FAQ

-How do you convert biweekly pay to monthly income?
+How do I convert biweekly pay to monthly income?

 To calculate gross monthly income from a biweekly paycheck, find the gross amount listed on the pay stub (usually the starting number).
-Multiply that figure by 26 (the number of paychecks received in a year), then divide by 12 (months in a year).
+Multiply that figure by 26 (the number of paychecks received in a year), then divide by 12 (the number of months in a year).

 How do I calculate my gross monthly income?

-Gross monthly income is the total of all paychecks and income received in a month, including any side hustles, rental income, etc., but before taxes and other deductions.
+Gross monthly income is the total of all paychecks and income received in a month, including any side hustles and rental income, before taxes and other deductions.

-How do you calculate gross income from a W-2 form?
+How do I calculate gross income from a W-2 form?

-Gross wages cannot always be found on a W-2 form, due to various pre-tax deductions.
-Instead, look at the gross amount listed on the employee’s final paycheck for the year.
+You may not always find gross wages on a W-2 form, due to various pre-tax deductions.
+Instead, look for the gross amount on your final paycheck for the year.

 Photo credit: iStock/Eva-Katalin